-During pregnancy, most women gain around 6-14 kilos in weight.
+During pregnancy, most pregnant women gain around 6-14 kilos in weight.
 This is due to the baby and the uterus growing.
 You also develop more fatty tissue and more blood in the blood vessels.
+You may also retain some fluid.
 You should not go on a diet when you are pregnant, as this could be harmful for both you and your baby.
 Your baby needs nutrients to grow.
-After the first 3 months in particular, it is important that you eat enough, because your baby is growing quickly.
 If you want to go on a diet, wait until after you have given birth.
 If you want to fast, during Ramadan, for example, discuss this with your midwife or gynaecologist.